urbanjost/M_intrinsics/docs/intrinsics.md

 - **i**
   : the _integer_ value to convert to an ASCII character, in the range 0 to 127.
+  : **achar(iachar(c))** shall have the value C for any character C capable of representation as a default character.

 - **kind**
-  : (optional) an _integer_ initialization expression indicating the kind parameter of the result.
+  : a _integer_ initialization expression indicating the kind parameter of the result.

 ### **Result**

-The return value is the requested character of type _character_ with a length of one.
-If the **kind** argument is present, the return value is of the specified kind and of the default kind otherwise.
+  Assuming **i** has a value in the range 0 <= I <= 127, the result is the character in position **i** of the ASCII collating sequence, provided the processor is capable of representing that character in the character kind of the result; otherwise, the result is processor dependent.

 ### **Examples**

 Sample program:
 ```fortran
 program demo_achar
 use,intrinsic::iso_fortran_env,only:int8,int16,int32,int64